Pippi in the South Seas (film): Synopsis

-The Settergen leave their children Annika and Tommy at Pippi's house for three weeks.
+The Settergens leave their children Annika and Tommy at Pippi's house for three weeks.
 During a trip to the lake, the children find a message in a bottle from Pippi's father, Captain Longstocking, who is calling for help because he is trapped by the pirate Blut-Svente and his crew in a tower on the island of Port Piluse.
 Pippi and her friends decide to set off using a "Myskodil" invented by the main character, a bed transformed into a hot air balloon.
 However, the Myskodil runs out of air along the way, so the bed remains on top of a mountain while the balloon floats away.
 The children continue on foot to a rubbish dump.
 There, with some crates, a propeller and an old bicycle, they build a strange pedal plane that is steered with a rudder, with which they head towards Port Piluse.
-During the journey the wreck breaks and risks falling into an erupting volcano, but it crashes onto an uninhabited island where the boys camp for a day.
+During the journey the wreck breaks and risks falling into an erupting volcano, but it crashes onto an uninhabited island where the kids camp for a day.

 The next morning a ship passes by the island.
 Pippi decides to spy on the crew and discovers that they want to steal her father's treasure.
 With an excuse she manages to get the pirates off the ship and takes command, making her friends get on board as well.
-With this means they finally reach Port Piluse, where the Blut-Svente pirates are holding Captain Longstocking prisoner, trying to make him reveal where his treasure is.
-He always refuses to talk, saying that his daughter Pippi would come to save him.
+They finally reach Port Piluse, where the Blut-Svente pirates are holding Captain Longstocking prisoner, trying to make him reveal where his treasure is.
+He always refuses to talk, saying that his daughter Pippi will come and save him.
 The pirates, however, do not believe him, thinking that a little girl cannot be strong enough to defeat them.